Monday, 31 December 2018

 Pablo the cellist

 Pablo Ferrández was certainly the star of the show on Thursday afternoon when I went to listen to Dvorák’s Cello concerto at the City Halls.
-As Allie pointed out, it’s nice to see someone who really enjoys their job!
+As Ally W pointed out, it’s nice to see someone who really enjoys their job!
 While waiting for his part to begin, you could tell that Pablo was loving the music, as he listened intently while swaying appreciatively in his seat at the front.
 Then when he played his cello he looked so happy and was smiling with the principal violinist of the SSO as they interacted musically.
 Such was his energy that from time to time he had to mop his brow with a little towel that he had brought along for the purpose.
 Even his eyebrows were energetic!
 I liked the concerto very much and so did the rest of the audience, who applauded enthusiastically and would not let Pablo leave without playing a wee solo.
 He wasn’t involved in the second half of the concert, which was Sibelius’ Symphony no. 2 in D major, so he joined the audience and looked just as enthusiastic as during his own performance.
 What a fantastic young musician.

-Friday 14 December 2018
+Friday, 14 December 2018

-David is home for Christmas
+Davie is home for Christmas

-David is home from Dundee for Christmas and it’s great to see him.
+Davie is home from Dundee for Christmas and it’s great to see him.
 This evening James and I took him out for dinner and to the cinema.
 Our meal at the Piper’s Tryst was tasty and the film “The Old Man and his Gun,” the recently retired Robert Redford’s last film, was entertaining although a bit long-winded towards the end I thought.
 Also, at 82, Robert Redford was really too old to be playing a sixty year old.
-During our meal David regaled us with tales of his scientific exploits.
+During our meal Davie regaled us with tales of his scientific exploits.
 He has recently had an exam, a viva, and a symposium as well as preparing the draft of his dissertation.
-I find it fascinating that I have given birth to a scientist considering how little I understand science myself.
+I find it fascinating that I have given birth to a scientist considering how little I understand of science myself.
 Among many other subjects, we also discussed the uncanny valley, a concept which was news to me but I thought very interesting.
 Apparently robots that don’t really look very human, or robots who look exactly like humans, are acceptable to people.
 However in the middle of these two sides, which is the uncanny valley, the robots that look almost like humans, but not quite, make people feel uneasy and repulsed.
 It raises all sorts of questions about why this is, and explains why films with eerie dolls or evil clowns or zombies are scary.

 We also caught David up with all of our news and plans.
 Ally appeared home later from his Christmas office night out in a very jolly mood, carrying a large doner kebab.

-Wednesday 12 December 2018
+Wednesday, 12 December 2018

 Unicorn sighting